iftekhar-1122/DeskSync/README.md

 - Check build logs for specific errors
 - Verify all environment variables are set
 - Ensure database is accessible from Vercel
-- Run `pnpm build` locally to test
+- Run `turbo run build` locally to test

 ### Performance Optimization